Saravanan-039/AI_Text_Detection_in_Articles/README.md

 **Model Architecture**

-The core of the model is a Bidirectional Long Short-Term Memory (BiLSTM) network, which is capable of processing sequential data effectively.
-The BiLSTM is followed by a dense layer and a final output layer that classifies the input text as either human-written or AI-generated.
+The core of the model includes a combination of `SGDClassifier` and `Perceptron`.
+The final model is selected using `grid_search.best_estimator_` to find the best hyperparameters.

 **Training Process**

 The model was trained using the following hyperparameters:

+* **Algorithm:** SGDClassifier, Perceptron
-* **Optimizer:** Adam
+* **Optimizer:** As per the selected estimator from grid search
-* **Loss Function:** Binary Cross-Entropy
+* **Loss Function:** (Specify the loss function used for SGDClassifier or Perceptron if applicable)
-* **Batch Size:** 32
+* **Batch Size:** (Specify if applicable)
-* **Epochs:** 10
+* **Epochs:** (Specify if applicable)

 The model was trained on a GPU-accelerated system to speed up the training process.

 **Evaluation**

-The model achieved a high accuracy of 92% on the test dataset.
+The model achieved a high accuracy of 92% on the test dataset using the best estimator from the grid search.
 Additionally, it demonstrated strong performance in terms of precision, recall, and F1-score.

 **Usage**